• Skip to primary navigation

 collage image of 4 steps showing how to make egg fry.
 It shows coating the boiled egg halves in spicy masala.

-2. Heat control is the key: Use medium or low heat when cooking boiled eggs in masala (spice mixture).
-High heat can easily burn the spices and ruin the flavor.
+4. Heat control is the key: Use low heat when frying eggs in the masala.
+High heat can easily burn the spices.
+I sometimes make this mistake when I am in a hurry.

-I like to serve it as a side dish with steamed rice & dal.
-You can also serve it with roti, yogurt naan, quick pressure cooker jeera rice, or Hyderabadi chicken biryani.
+I like to serve egg fry as a side dish with steamed rice & dal.
+You can also serve it with roti, pulao, yogurt naan, jeera rice, or Hyderabadi chicken biryani.
+Some people enjoy it with sambar, rasam, or as a filling in wraps too.

 For the best taste and texture, consume immediately.
 Once you refrigerate it, the eggs may turn hard.